Leo Tolstoy

 7

-The diversity of feelings that flow from a religious consciousness is infinite, and all of them are new because a religious consciousness is nothing other than an indication of a human being’s new relationship to the world, whereas the feelings that flow from a desire for pleasure are not only limited, but had been expressed and experienced a long time ago.
+The diversity of feelings that flow from a religious consciousness is infinite, and all of them are new because a religious consciousness is nothing other than an indication of a human being’s new relationship to the world, whereas the feelings that flow from a desire for pleasure are not only limited, but had all been explored and expressed a long time ago.
 And this is why the atheism of European upper classes has led them to the most impoverished content in art.

 Perhaps in the future, ideals even higher than today’s will reveal themselves to art, and art will work to realize them; but in our time, the purpose of art is clear and definite.